 Current research supports acerola’s high vitamin C and antioxidant content as being most effective in maintaining a robust immune system:

 Lock up those free radicals and toss away the key:

-The antioxidants in acerola cherries are the sworn enemies of free radicals, those harmful molecules that float around in your body and cause oxidative stress.
-Oxidative stress has been implicated in many chronic diseases as well as inflammation.
-Having a good daily source of vitamin C increases your body’s natural defenses against these agents of harm.
+The antioxidants in acerola cherries are the sworn enemies of free radicals, those harmful molecules that float around in your body and can cause oxidative stress.
+Oxidative stress has been studied for its implication in many chronic diseases as well as inflammation.
+Having a good daily source of vitamin C can increase your body’s natural defenses against these agents of harm.*

 Reversing (and preventing) high blood pressure: